Singularities in positive characteristic, stratification and simplification of the singular locus: Introduction

 {\bf Elimination: a strategy for overcoming the failure of maximal contact in positive characteristic}

 \

-{\bf Maximal contact vs. elimination. } The concepts of {\em hypersurfaces of maximal contact} and {\em restriction to hypersurfaces of maximal contact} are replaced by the notion of {\em transversal projections} and {\em elimination algebras} (respectively) in \cite{hpositive}.
-This allows us to use induction in any characteristic; here we illustrate this procedure.
+{\bf Maximal contact vs. elimination. } In \cite{hpositive}, the concepts of {\em hypersurfaces of maximal contact} and {\em restriction to hypersurfaces of maximal contact} are replaced by the notion of {\em transversal projections} and {\em elimination algebras} (respectively).
+This allows us to use induction in any characteristic.
+We illustrate this procedure next.

 \